Mutation-targeting drugs can cure most cases of never-smokers’ lung cancer, study finds - NewsBreak

 The study reveals that the majority of lung tumors in people who don’t smoke have so-called driver mutations.
 These are specific errors in a person’s DNA that fuel tumor growth which many drugs can successfully block.
 Conversely, just half of the tumors in people who smoke tobacco have driver mutations.

-“Most genomic studies of lung cancer have focused on patients with a history of tobacco smoking,” says senior author and professor of medicine Ramaswamy Govindan, MD, in a university release .
+“Most genomic studies of lung cancer have focused on patients with a history of tobacco smoking,” said senior author and professor of medicine Ramaswamy Govindan, MD, in a university release .

 “And even studies investigating the disease in patients who have never smoked have not looked for specific, actionable mutations in these tumors in a systematic way.
 We found that the vast majority of these patients have genetic alterations that physicians can treat today with drugs already approved for use.
 The patient must have a high-quality biopsy to make sure there is enough genetic material to identify key mutations.
 But testing these patients is critical.
 There is a high chance such patients will have an actionable mutation that we can go after with specific therapies .”